flyingfox123/myblog/language/java/basics/UseException.md

 }
 ```

 In the case presented above it is also appropriate to throw runtime exceptions, because it is not logically sound to construct a hash map with negative capacity, or a load factor that is not a positive number.
-This error is not due to something that was transmitted over the network, the state of a file or the disk, user input, or any other external state °™ it°Øs because a calculation is wrong, or the flow is inappropriate in that it permitted these values, or the programmer is insane.
-Either way °™ it°Øs the code that has to be fixed.
+This error is not due to something that was transmitted over the network, the state of a file or the disk, user input, or any other external state ‚Äî it‚Äôs because a calculation is wrong, or the flow is inappropriate in that it permitted these values, or the programmer is insane.
+Either way ‚Äî it‚Äôs the code that has to be fixed.

 ####Checked exception example
-The following is a rather common example of °∞exception handling,°± often written by programmers who think that they°Øre following Spring°Æs example:
+The following is a rather common example of ‚Äúexception handling,‚Äù often written by programmers who think that they‚Äôre following Spring‚Äòs example:

 ```java
 public Data dataAccessCode(){